Privacy-Preserving Reasoning with Knowledge-Distilled Parametric Retrieval Augmented Generation

 where \(M\) is the total number of hidden layers in LLM.
 We believe that the layers closer to the output are more important.

-\paragraph{KL Divergence of Output Logits:} To further ensure output consistency, we match the token-level output distributions by minimizing the Kullback-Leibler divergence~\cite{KL} between the logits from the student model and the teacher model.
-Let \( \mathbf{z}_{\text{t}} \) and \( \mathbf{z}_{\text{s}} \) be the pre-softmax logits of teacher model and student model for answer positions:
+\paragraph{KL Divergence of Output Logits:} To further ensure output consistency, we align the predictive distributions at the answer tokens \( a_i \) by minimizing the Kullback-Leibler divergence~\cite{KL} between the logits from the student model and the teacher model.
+Let \( \mathbf{z}_{\text{t}} \) and \( \mathbf{z}_{\text{s}} \) be the pre-softmax logits of the teacher model and the student model for answer positions:

 Finally, we optimize only the generator parameters \( \omega \) via gradient descent over the above objectives: $\mathcal{L}_{\text{gen}}$, $\mathcal{L}_{\text{cos}}$ and $\mathcal{L}_{\text{KL}}$.
 The base model and document encoder remain frozen during training.
 The overall objective can be written as: